xcompact3d/x3d2/docs/source/developer/style.rst

 The body of modules, public types, public procedures, and public type-bound methods MUST be preceded by one or more documentation paragraphs.
 Optionally, the body of private symbols MAY be preceded by a documentation paragraph.

-Procedure dummy arguments, interface components, and type-bound procedure declarations MAY be documented using an inline comment either on the same line directly following the statement (using the docmark ``!!``) or on the line directly above the statement (using the predocmark ``!>``).
+Procedure dummy arguments, interface components, and type-bound procedure declarations MAY be documented using an inline comment either on the same line or the next line directly following the statement (using two exclamation marks docmark ``!!``).
+It is also possible to place documentation before the code which it is documenting (using the predocmark ``!>``).
+See the example below for these two methods of documenting code.

 Including LaTeX in in-code documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~